bitterjug/elm-experiment/readme.md

 - And in addition, when we do a save to the placeholder Result in the ResultsList app, that's when we should add it to the list and create a new empty placeholder.

+Now I have separated adding new model to list from updating placeholder we have the question of how to get the (placeholder) `Result`'s save Effect to trigger `AddNewItem` at ResultList level (without breaking encapsulation).
+Perhaps its okay to break encapsulation first off so long as we can get it working?